firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Long-haul logs show the controllers outlasting peripherals—throttles and other accessories still fail first even after cleaning factory solder balls, so carry spares and plan quick swaps for track weekends.[^10]
 - The compact V100 revision leans on higher-Rdson MOSFETs plus revised copper tracing to shed heat, yet riders still beg for smaller cases, front-facing connectors, integrated Bluetooth, and direct MOSFET-to-heatsink clamps with copper bars.[^11]
 - Stock MOSFETs still fail when builders push >40 A of field weakening on 20 S packs; plan on HY- or HSBL-class swaps before chasing high-ERPM targets on 85150/85250 hardware.[^20]
+- Field weakening isn’t the only danger—Rogerio and ’lekrsu’ just labeled 22 S MakerBase experiments “suicide” and warned that Spintend 85150s will pop on 20 S if you stack MTPA and high voltage without MOSFET upgrades.[^mtpa-pop]
 - A fresh wave of 100/100 failures—four units within a year despite 20 S packs capped near 60 A battery and 130 A phase—has veterans advising swaps to alternative controllers instead of gambling on replacements.[^12]
 - Random throttle surges continue to surface on 85 V/240 A, 100 V/100 A, and even v2 85 V/250 A units, so budget time for filtering, shielded cabling, and harness inspections when diagnosing jitter complaints.[^17]
 - The latest single-board revision lands on an aluminium PCB with G015N10 MOSFETs—stick with the matching gate network instead of improvising swaps or you’ll destabilise the driver stage.[^13]
 - Singles without the integrated BLE module reserve the NRF header for Bluetooth because the lone RX/TX pair is often claimed by dashboards or ADC adapters—plan harnesses accordingly.[^14]
 - Spintend sunset the 85/250 and now routes the 85/240 through a New Jersey hub for U.S. buyers—stock spares if you rely on the higher-rated board because the replacement is easier to source but capped a touch lower.[^logistics_update]
+- With two U.S. boutique suppliers gone, Yamal is already speccing TolT MOSFET upgrades for Ubox installs on motorcycle-class packs, signalling how thin the high-power VESC support network has become for 22 S racers.[^tolT-upgrade]
 - Product management is leaning heavily on group feedback—including Russian-language experimenters—to steer new scooter-specific screens and throttle accessories.[^community_feedback]
 - The single-channel preview shares twin-Ubox DNA but still needs active cooling above ~30–50 A; expect ≈100 A with a fan, Bluetooth sold separately, and ~$150 pricing once anodised cases ship.[^single_preview]
 - Twelve-FET Spintend stacks are still marketed at 400 A but field logs keep them around ~250 A battery / 450 A phase with real heatsinking—riders treat claims of 400 A per side as marketing bravado rather than a daily target.[^15]